 CBC News investigative reporter Connie Walker joins the effort to discover what happened to Cleo.

 My Favorite Murder

 My Favorite Murder is the hit true-crime comedy podcast hosted by Karen Kilgariff and Georgia Hardstark.
 Since its inception in early 2016, the show broke download records and sparked an enthusiastic, interactive “Murderino” fan base who come out in droves for their sold-out worldwide tours.
 Unquestionably, it is one of the most popular in the genre.

 Serial is a podcast from the creators of This American Life, hosted by Sarah Koenig.
 The show has multiple seasons, following one story each during the course of a season.
-Notably, the first season, called the Alibi, was popular enough to become a Netflix documentary and is a great example of why true crime podcasts are so fascinating.
+Notably, the first season, the Alibi, was popular enough to become a Netflix documentary and is a great example of why true crime podcasts are so fascinating.
 Episode by episode, the show follows the events surrounding the disappearance of a popular high school girl.
-Several weeks later, the police arrest her classmate Adnan Syed for her murder.
+Several weeks later, the police arrested her classmate Adnan Syed for her murder.

 Visit the official Undisclosed website for information on current and past seasons.
 Also, you’ll find case files, cast updates, and more.